maiertech/website/apps/website/src/lib/content/posts/svelte-bootstrap-a-project/index.md

 <script>
   import Image from '$lib/components/image.svelte';
   import StackBlitzEmbed from '$lib/components/stackblitz-embed.svelte';
+  import Highlight from 'svelte-highlight';
+  import { bash } from 'svelte-highlight/languages';
 </script>

 The [Svelte template](https://github.com/sveltejs/template) has long been the official way to bootstrap a Svelte project, and it is no longer maintained and is deprecated.
 What should you choose instead to bootstrap a Svelte project?